corda/corda-docs-portal/content/en/tools-corda5/contract-testing/examples.md

 ## With Service Injection

-This examples uses the same state as the [example with no service injection](#no-service-injection) but changes the contract to have an injectable service and an extra verification based on that service.
-In this example we check the default digest algorithm that the `DigestService` returns.
+This example uses the same state as the [example with no service injection](#no-service-injection) but changes the contract to have an injectable service and an extra verification based on that service.
+In this example, we check the default digest algorithm that the `DigestService` returns.
 The rest of the contract code remains the same:

 ```kotlin
 class SampleContract : Contract {